 The Secure, Reliable, and Intelligent Systems (SRI) Lab is a research group in the Department of Computer Science at ETH Zurich.
-Our current research focus is on the areas of reliable, secure, robust and fair machine learning, probabilistic and quantum programming, and machine learning for code.
-Our work led to three successful ETH spin-offs: DeepCode.ai (AI for code), ChainSecurity (security verification), and LatticeFlow (robust machine learning).
-See our Publications to learn more about our work.
+Our current research focus is on the areas of reliable, secure, robust and fair machine learning, large language models, probabilistic and quantum programming, and machine learning for code.
+Our work led to six ETH spin-offs: InvariantLabs (secure AI agents), NetFabric (AI for systems), LogicStar (AI code agents), LatticeFlow (robust ML), DeepCode (AI for code; acquired by Snyk), and ChainSecurity (security verification; acquired by PwC).
+See our Publications and our Blog to learn more about our latest work, and follow our group on Twitter.

 Latest Blog Posts